wereinse/initial-terraform/README.md

 ## TODO

-- In general
-  - helium-iac should automate the exact steps of the manual process (+ smoker, dashboard, alerts)
-  - given our testing scenario, we likely need a separate IaC

-- Should we add webv deployment to manual instructions?
-- Are Dashboard and alerts setup manually?

 - Web Deploy
   - the image is pulled from docker hub
     - should be loaded into ACR (done)